hNilsen90s/fraktvalg-wordpress/readme.txt

 By choosing Fraktvalg, you streamline your shipping processes, enhance customer satisfaction with flexible delivery options, and potentially increase your store's conversion rates through optimized shipping solutions.

+== Screenshots ==

+1. The cart choices showing available shippers, and the cheapest option automatically chosen for the user.
+2. The cart choices showing available shipping methods after the customer has chosen a shipping provider, including details like estimated delivery time and pickup location.
+3. The Fraktvalg settings page, showing two connected shipping providers, and one not yet configured.
+4. The screen presented when clicking through to configure shipping methods for a provider.
+Giving a site admin the possibility to customize shipping method names, set fixed prices for certain shipping methods, or even give free shipping based on order totals.
+5. The preferred shipping provider settings, with a provider chosen, and a discount applied that will undercut the cheapeast competing providers cost by the given amount.
+6. The optional settings, where fixed shipping and handling fees can be applied, as well as fallback shipping methods, and the home for settings not tied directly to the shipping providers.

 == Frequently Asked Questions ==

 = I have a suggestion for enhancements! =